Swipecoin/docs/guides/walkthroughs/stellar-smart-contracts.md

 	- medium threshold: 2
 	- high threshold: 2

-**Signers**: holding account
+**Signatários**: holding account

-Transaction 1 and 2 are created and submitted by one of the two parties sponsoring the crowdfunding campaign.
-Transaction 1 creates the holding account.
+Transação 1 and 2 are created and submitted by one of the two parties sponsoring the crowdfunding campaign.
+Transação 1 creates the holding account.
 The holding account is funded with a starting balance in order to make it valid on the network.
 It is recommended that when creating new accounts to fund the account with a balance larger than the calculated starting balance.
-Transaction 2 removes the holding account as a signer for its own transactions, and adds party A and party B as signers.
+Transação 2 removes the holding account as a signer for its own transactions, and adds party A and party B as signers.
 From this point on, all parties involved must agree and sign all transactions coming from the holding account.
 This trust mechanism is in place to protect donors from one party carrying malicious actions.

-After Transaction 2, the holding account should be funded with the tokens to be used for the crowdfunding campaign, as well as with enough lumens to cover the transaction fees for all of the following transactions.
+After Transação 2, the holding account should be funded with the tokens to be used for the crowdfunding campaign, as well as with enough lumens to cover the transaction fees for all of the following transactions.

-#### Transaction 3: Begin Crowdfunding
+#### Transação 3: Begin Crowdfunding
-**Account**: holding account
+**Conta**: holding account
-**Sequence Number**: N+1
+**Número Sequencial**: N+1
-**Operations**:
+**Operações**:
 - [Manage Offer - Sell](../concepts/list-of-operations.md#manage-offer): sell participation tokens at a rate of X per token

 **Signer**: party A’s account, party B’s account

-Transaction 3 is created and submitted to the network to begin the crowdfunding campaign.
+Transação 3 is created and submitted to the network to begin the crowdfunding campaign.
 It creates an offer on the network that sells the participation tokens at a rate of X per token.
 Given a limited amount of tokens are created for the crowdfunding campaign, the tokens are priced in a manner that enables a total of V to be raised through sales.

-#### Transaction 4: Crowdfunding Succeeds
+#### Transação 4: Crowdfunding Succeeds
-**Account**: holding account
+**Conta**: holding account
-**Sequence Number**: N+2
+**Número Sequencial**: N+2
-**Operations**:
+**Operações**:
 - [Payment](../concepts/list-of-operations.md#payment): send V from the holding account to the goal account